OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 NOTE: Section nums must be 3 digits long.
 If you have a 2 digit sction number (like 63) put a zero in front!
 (063)
 NOTE2: ANY CHANGES TO INI FILE REQUIRE A RESTART OF THE PROGRAM. (currently)
+NOTE3: Due to how howdy works, while the script is running you won't be able to check your registration/search for classes.
+Yeah I know its stupid.
+I'm working on the ability to pause te script in order to check your registration/classes.